Ampere: Former definition in the SI

 Until 2019, the SI defined the ampere as follows:

 The ampere is that constant current which, if maintained in two straight parallel conductors of infinite length, of negligible circular cross-section, and placed one metre apart in vacuum, would produce between these conductors a force equal to 2×10^-7 newtons per metre of length.

 Ampère's force law states that there is an attractive or repulsive force between two parallel wires carrying an electric current.
-This force is used in the formal definition of the ampere.
+This force was used in the formal definition of the ampere, giving the vacuum magnetic permeability (magnetic constant, μ_{0}) a value of exactly 4π × 10−7 henries per metre (H/m, equivalent to N/A2).
 The SI unit of charge, the coulomb, was then defined as "the quantity of electricity carried in 1 second by a current of 1 ampere".
-Conversely, a current of one ampere is one coulomb of charge going past a given point per second:

 In general, charge Q was determined by steady current I flowing for a time t as Q = It.

 This definition of the ampere was most accurately realised using a Kibble balance, but in practice the unit was maintained via Ohm's law from the units of electromotive force and resistance, the volt and the ohm, since the latter two could be tied to physical phenomena that are relatively easy to reproduce, the Josephson effect and the quantum Hall effect, respectively.

 Techniques to establish the realisation of an ampere had a relative uncertainty of approximately a few parts in 10^{7}, and involved realisations of the watt, the ohm and the volt.